 Stage 5: Integration And Testing

 With the project now built, it’s time to put it to action.
 Check whether it performs the way it should, works efficiently, and includes all the functionalities needed.
+Software testing tools can help a lot at this stage.
 This is also the time when beta testers are used to test out the quality of interaction.
 Additionally, here is where bugs are identified and fixed.

 Stage 6: Release